wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_capstone.md

 The 4-task workflow needs to be executed on a 2-host platform, with all workflow data hosted at a remote storage site.
-The first task of the workflow is a data-parallel task; 20% of its sequential execution time cannot be parallelized (i.e., $\alpha = 0.8$).
+The first task of the workflow is a data-parallel task; 10% of its sequential execution time cannot be parallelized (i.e., $\alpha = 0.9$).

 Note that in the platform above, we give you the actual data transfer rate achieved by the wide-area link (20 MB/sec).
 As we saw in previous tabs, due to high latencies, the achieved data transfer rate can be well below the link bandwidth.
-We give you the data transfer rate so that it is straightforward to estimate data transfer times.
+We give you the data transfer rate so that it is straightforward to estimate data transfer times accurately.

 ### Possible platform upgrades

-The compute resources in the platform are really virtual machines that you have lease from a cloud provider.
+The compute resources in the platform are really virtual machines that you have leased from a cloud provider.
 With the current configuration the workflow executes in 74 seconds, but you really want it to run it as fast as possible since you want to execute this workflow as many times as possible per day (with different input data).